jju/stubbl/seasons/gcxi/week01.md

 The Hounds were coming off a tournament win and were looking to show off against one of their arch-rivals, but a muffed pass set the tone early and the Tatters pulled the match down to their level.
 GH 2 - CT 2 [[gcxi-01-ghct]]

-The Filthy Tide haven't quite become a support band for [[venus]], yet.
+The Filthy Tide haven't quite become a support band for [[Veens]], yet.
 SpreadZone gave the Menace the edge in this battle of speed, but [[Septimus]] managed to rescue the win for the Tide FT 6 - AM 5 [[gcxi-01-ftam]]

 Note that spreadZone was wrong on everything so far except the Sump Runners and Machine being too close to call.